Kecal7/100Days/README.md

 100 days of code Bootcamp
-Miniprojekty vytvořené v rámci kurzu 100 days of code od udemy.com Python
+Miniprojects: created with 100 days of code course by udemy.com Python